10 Things to Inspect Before Buying a Used Car

 It would be best if you always did your research before buying a new or used car.
 The two other things I’ve always highly recommended to my readers when purchasing a used car are:

 - 1) Have the vehicle put on a lift and inspected by a certified mechanic.

 - 2) Get and review the used car’s vehicle history report.

-How to Inspect a Used Car
+Ten Things to Inspect Before Buying a Used Car

-- 4) Uneven gaps – Look at the gaps between the hood, doors, fenders and trunk area.
+4) Uneven gaps – Look at the gaps between the hood, doors, fenders, and trunk area.
 These gaps should be straight and even.
 If not, the vehicle may have been put back together incorrectly.

-- 9) Rust and Corrosion – Check any folds and crevices that may hold standing water.
+9) Rust and Corrosion – Check any folds and crevices that may hold standing water.
 Look for surface rust on bolt heads and hinges in door jambs.
-Inspect under the vehicles carpet and look at where the seatbelts connect to the floor.
-Another good place to look is in the trunk where the spare tire is located.
+Inspect under the vehicle’s carpet and look at where the seatbelts connect to the floor.
+Another good place to look is in the trunk, where the spare tire is located.

 If you’re in the market for a used car, I recommend using an online listing service like Ryde Shopper and Motor Trend to research and compare vehicles online.
-These sites will allow you to see what others are paying for the same vehicle you’re considering in your local area.
-You can even request a free no-obligation price quote from a dealership once you find a vehicle you’d like to purchase.
+These sites will allow you to see what others are paying for the exact vehicle you’re considering in your local area.
+You can even request a free no-obligation price quote from a dealership once you find a car you’d like to purchase.